Sparse Dynamical Features generation, application to Parkinson's Disease diagnosis: Dataset

 \subsection{Data analysis and pre-processing}

-Throughout the experiment, the EEG signal was continuously recorded at a sampling rate of $f_s = 500$ Hz by the mean of $64$ electrodes (channels).
+Throughout the experiment, the EEG signal was continuously recorded at a sampling rate of $f_s\!=\!500$ Hz by the mean of $64$ electrodes (channels).
 Very ventral temporal sites were removed by \citep{Cavanagh2018} as they tend to be unreliable, leaving at the end $60$ channels.
-The data were then re-referenced to an average reference.
-Complete details of the experiment are out of the scope of this paper and can be found in \citep{Cavanagh2018}.\\
+The data were then re-referenced to an average reference.\\

 As mentioned in the introduction part, EEG signals are known to be very noisy and present many practical difficulties.
 Indeed, the coveted brain activity is of a low amplitude and is often drowned out by ambient noise, making the pre-processing stage mandatory.
-Despite the intrinsic complexity of EEGs and their noise content, the pre-processing steps we have applied are very mild due to the fact that our method is robust to noise.\\
+Despite the intrinsic complexity of EEGs and their noise content, the pre-processing steps we have applied are very mild due to the fact that our method is robust to noise.
 Firstly, to separate and disentangle the unwanted, high-amplitude ocular activity from the coveted cerebral activity, we conducted an Independent Component Analysis (ICA) on the data \citep{Tharwat2018}.
-We analyzed each independent component (IC) of each subject individually, the ICs that contained eye blinking were removed by projection following the guidelines and recommendation of \citep{Icalabel, Cavanagh2018}.\\
+We analyzed each independent component (IC) of each subject individually, the ICs that contained eye blinking were removed by projection following the guidelines and recommendation of \citep{Icalabel} and \citep{Cavanagh2018}.
 Secondly, the data were then bandpass filtered using a Hamming window, attenuating the frequencies outside the \mbox{($1$ --- $30$) Hz} interval.
 This frequency interval was selected because many studies take 20 or 30 Hz as the upper filtering limit \citep{Starkstein1989}.
 We have taken the widest interval knowing that our method remains valid even if we widen this interval further.\\